Post-election unrest could hamper aid efforts in Nigeria

-LONDON (Thomson Reuters Foundation) - Escalating violence by Boko Haram militants in recent months has uprooted hundreds of thousands in northeast Nigeria and led to a “humanitarian crisis”, aid agencies said on Thursday, amid fears that post-election unrest could hamper aid efforts.
+LONDON (Thomson Reuters Foundation) - Escalating violence in northeast Nigeria in recent months has uprooted hundreds of thousands and led to a “humanitarian crisis”, aid agencies said on Thursday, amid fears that post-election unrest could hamper aid efforts.

-More than 1.2 million people have been displaced within Nigeria, while almost 200,000 have fled to neighboring Niger, Chad and Cameroon since Boko Haram launched an uprising in 2009, according to the United Nations.
+More than 1.2 million people have been displaced within Nigeria, while almost 200,000 have fled to neighboring Niger, Chad and Cameroon since the Islamic militant group Boko Haram launched an uprising in 2009, according to the United Nations.

-The militant group has killed thousands and kidnapped hundreds during its six-year campaign to carve out an Islamist state in northern Nigeria, and violence has escalated significantly this year, the International Federation of Red Cross and Red Crescent Societies (IFRC) said.

-”Thousands of people have been killed, injured and affected by violence in northeast Nigeria this year,“ IFRC representative Daniel Bolanos said. ”This is a humanitarian crisis which is not just affecting Nigeria but surrounding countries as well.
+Daniel Bolanos, Africa disaster management coordinator at the International Federation of Red Cross and Red Crescent Societies (IFRC), said thousands of people had been killed, injured and affected by violence this year.

+“This is a humanitarian crisis which is not just affecting Nigeria but surrounding countries as well,” Bolanos said.

 “If elections go ahead as planned, more violence is expected in the coming weeks,” he told the Thomson Reuters Foundation.

-Note: (This story recasts lead, clarifies sourcing in paragraphs 2 and 3)